kyma-project/kyma/docs/headless-cms/docs/03-01-headless-cms-in-console.md

 You add a new documentation topic to the Console UI by creating a CR, while the [Asset Store](#asset-store-overview) handles the rest.
 You define the location, grouping, and order of the documents through these DocsTopic and ClusterDocsTopic labels:

-- **cms.kyma-project.io/view-context** that specifies the location in the Console UI where you want to render the given asset.
+- **cms.kyma-project.io/view-context** that specifies the location in the Console UI to render the given asset.
 This can be either `docs-ui` or `service-catalog`.
 - **cms.kyma-project.io/group-name** that defines the group, such as `components`, under which you want to render the given asset in the Console UI.
 The value cannot include spaces.
 - **cms.kyma-project.io/order** that specifies the position of the DocsTopic and ClusterDocsTopic in the Console UI view in relation to other DocsTopics.
 For example, this can be `4`.